 When it comes to education, the main determining factor for heading to any given state has to be the quality of schools in that state.
 New York is undoubtedly blessed in this area with highly prestigious and superb schools like Cornell, Columbia University, and New York University.
 If, however, you are more interested in less high-profile options, then you can certainly explore the litany of schools on offer within the state, such as:

-- Fordham University: Offering 23 different psychology degree programs, Fordham University is one of the largest private and not-for-profit universities in New York.
+- Fordham University: Offering 23 different psychology degree programs, Fordham University is one of the largest private and not-for-profit universities in New York, NY.
 It has a good record of graduating psychology students with hundreds earning a degree and a host more earning Master’s degrees, Doctoral degrees, and even certificates.

-- SUNY at Albany: With 18 different psychology degree programs, SUNY at Albany is a large, public university churning out an impressive number of psychology graduates every year.
+- SUNY at Albany: With 18 different psychology degree programs, SUNY at Albany is a large, public university churning out an impressive number of psychology graduates yearly.

 While there are many online schools in the state, students who prefer on-campus learning will enjoy the state’s culture.
 The state is home to dozens of museums, plays host to many cultural festivals all year round, and boasts some of the world’s best concert halls.